Quintero and Borja, the banners of the ‘local’ selection of Colombia

 (In other news: Fifa sanctions Argentina for the match against Colombia)

 It is striking that he did not summon any member of Deportes Tolima, champion in the first semester and runner-up in the second.
-Unofficial versions speak that no one from that club was called due to a covid-19 outbreak at that campus.
+Unofficial versions speak that no one from that club was called due to an outbreak of covid-19 in that campus.

 Rueda has six newcomers on his charts: Colorado, Diego Novoa, Homer Martínez, Daniel Giraldo, Yaser Asprilla and Fredy Hinestroza.
 Thus begins the first experiment of 2022.